 Bob Marley, singer-songwriter and cultural icon, was born in Nine Mile, Saint Ann Parish, Jamaica in 1945.

-Kate McGarrigle, folk singer-songwriter, was born in Montreal, Quebec, Canada in 1946.
+Kate McGarrigle, folk singer-songwriter, collaborator with her sister Anna, former wife of Loudon Wainwright III and mother of Rufus and Martha Wainwright, was born in Montreal, Quebec, Canada in 1946.

 Allan Jones, saxophone player for Amen Corner, was born in Swansea, Glamorgan, Wales in 1947.